 A Tuscany Travelogue – introducing Toscana.

 This is an overview article about the wines of Tuscany because many regard it (with some justification) as quintessential Italy.
 Really, this is a topic needing an entire book or maybe two.
-However here it is in less than 1,300 words.
-There are two maps showing just how complex Tuscany is.
+However, here it is in less than 1,300 words.
+Two included maps show just how complex Tuscany is.
 For brevity, the links out in the text are to Tuscan wines reviewed elsewhere on this website.

 Winemaking in Tuscany dates back to Etruscan times.
 In the modern era, Tuscany was the region where Italy’s wine renaissance began.
 Huge investments mean it remains a powerhouse of wine excellence, prestige and innovation.
 There are 11 DOCGs, 41 DOCs and six IGPs!
 These reflect considerable variations in terroir, winegrowing and laws.
 Tuscany is a complex patchwork where famous areas collide with the new, the emerging or the simply obscure.
 There are so many that in this article, the DOCGs take priority.
 Splitting Tuscany into the historic centre and the newer perimeter is also convenient.

 85% of the wines in Tuscany are red, often dominated by Sangiovese, the most widely planted grape variety.
 In Tuscany, it’s capable of many different expressions.
 Sangiovese often partners with other international and indigenous grape varieties too.